 The three most common types of federal tax sole proprietors pay are Income Tax, Estimated Tax, and Self-Employment Tax.
 Download my Small Business Income, Expense, and Tax Tracker to ensure you’re in compliance to make tax filing a breeze.

-Income tax liability for your business is determined by filing Schedule C or Schedule C-EZ along with your annual Federal 1040 Income Tax Return.
+Income tax liability for your business is determined by filing Schedule C along with your annual Federal 1040 Income Tax Return.
 It is not uncommon for your new business to have a net loss during the first few years of operation.
 This is not necessarily a bad thing.
 In fact, a business loss will usually reduce your adjusted gross income and lower your income tax liability.

 Self-employment (SE) taxes are your payment into Social Security and Medicare and are similar to FICA taxes paid by employees.
 Your net profit from Schedule C is used on IRS Schedule SE to calculate your 15.3% SE tax.
 If you owe SE taxes, half of the amount can be deducted as an adjustment to income on your 1040.

 Many new small business owners ask me if they should make estimated tax payments.
 Since taxes are not being withheld like they would if you were an employee, it is important to estimate both the income and self-employment taxes you will owe.
 Generally, if you expect to owe more than $1,000 in tax liability after entering all other deductions and credits, consider making estimated payments to avoid penalties for underpayment of tax.
 Complete IRS Form 1040-ES to determine if your estimated tax liability is near the $1,000 threshold and how much you should pay on a quarterly basis.
 Plan to save roughly 25% of your business income to cover the tax liability if you decide not to pay quarterly estimated taxes.